-FERDI, a leading European think tank on development policies, and Be-Ys, an international group which is a pioneer and expert in the protection of digital data and transactions, share the conviction that digital trust offers an opportunity for Africa to reposition itself in the global economic hierarchy.
+FERDI and Be-Ys, the international group which is pioneering secure and controlled digital transactions, share the conviction that digital trust is a real opportunity for Africa to reposition itself in the global economic hierarchy.

 FERDI and Be-Ys have joined forces to study, analyze, understand, and formulate recommendations to promote the digital transformation of African economies.

 In Africa, digital growth prospects, as well as the need for investment and appropriate reforms, are important.